priyanka-dev-projects/MetalPriceApp/README.md

-## Demo Features

-- Displays prices of Gold, Silver, Platinum, and Palladium
-- Independent loading indicators for each metal
-- Error handling with Retry functionality
-- Pull-to-refresh support
-- Navigation to the Details screen
-- Real-time timestamp display
-- Clean card-based UI with shadow styling

----

 # Metal Price App

 A React Native mobile application that displays prices of precious metals including Gold, Silver, Platinum, and Palladium.
 The app demonstrates navigation, API handling, loading states, error handling, and pull-to-refresh functionality.